Eviction Defense in California

 N. You called 911 for emergency help and the landlord is retaliating against you for that purpose;

-O. Your landlord is discriminating against you based upon your disability.
+O. Your landlord is discriminating against you based on your disability.

 If this happens, contact our office immediately.
 There are strict rules that must be followed when serving a 3-day notice, and if the notice was not served correctly, you may have grounds to fight the eviction.